Ballad of Eric: Contents

 In 1825, Erik Gustaf Geijer of the Geatish Society reproduced parts of the song.
-He believed that this was an ancient traditional text, and Geijer was a person of immense authority in Swedish academia.
-In an analysis of this song's weirdly archaic language in his 1848 PhD thesis, Carl Säve believed that the use of i and u instead of e and o indicated that it was first written down with the runic script.
-In 1853, Gunnar Olof Hyltén-Cavallius and George Stephens followed Säve.
-They had missed or just ignored that in 1850 P. A. Munch had argued that the ballad was dependent on the Prosaic Chronicle and suggested that it was composed ca 1449 or 1450.
+A figure of immense authority in Swedish academia, Geijer regarded the ballad an ancient, traditional text.
+In an analysis of the song's strikingly archaic language in his 1848 Ph.D. thesis, Carl Säve believed that the use of I and u instead of e and o indicated that it was first written down with the runic script.
+In 1853, Gunnar Olof Hyltén-Cavallius and George Stephens followed Säve, oblivious to or dismissive of P. A. Munch's argument that the ballad was dependent on the Prosaic Chronicle and suggestion that it was composed ca 1449 or 1450.

 Henrik Schück initially accepted Munch's reasoning.
-However, he changed his mind, and argued in 1891 that everybody involved in presenting it lied about its wide currency and that it was composed by Johannes Magnus himself.
-After that, only Einar Nylén (1924) has tried to argue that a Swedish version existed before Johannes Magnus, but his opinion was rejected or ignored in subsequent scholarship.
+Later changing his mind, Schück argued in 1891 that everyone involved in the work's presentation lied about its wide currency, and that it was composed by Johannes Magnus himself.
+Subsequently, only Einar Nylén (1924) attempted to argue that a Swedish version existed before Johannes Magnus, and his view was rejected or ignored in subsequent scholarship.